mjt-books/python-book/chapters/chapter-19.md

 A few patterns help:

 - **Device selection in config**, not hard-coded `cuda:0`.
-  - Your training code should accept a `device` or `use_cuda` flag and default to CPU.
+  - Your training code should accept a `device` or `use_cuda` flag and default to CPU, so the same CI smoke test runs on cheap CPU runners and, optionally, on GPU runners.

 - **Conditional tests based on hardware availability.**
   - In pytest, you can skip GPU-specific tests if `torch.cuda.is_available()` is false.